 Song by: December Avenue feat.
 Moira Dela Torre

 Directed by: Andrei Antonio

-While Moira seemingly dominates this list, we can’t skip December Avenue and the music video for Kung ‘Di Rin Lang Ikaw, which really gave us the feels back in 2018.
+We can’t complete this list without December Avenue and Moira Dela Torre’s music video for Kung ‘Di Rin Lang Ikaw, which really gave us the feels back in 2018.
 The song, the direction, and the performances from its actors, especially that of Baymax Magana Bayon, were all neatly put together to truly tug at our heartstrings.
 This music video makes us feel that maybe, we should still be thankful for a love that’s lost along the way, because for some, they only know of love that was never theirs.

 Homestream images are from the music videos of ‘Walang Hanggan’, ‘Patawad, Paalam’, and ‘Kung ‘Di Rin Lang Ikaw’.